-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS Ex Parte proceeding against any other party that concerns or that would resolve any of the matters raised in the arbitration, except as otherwise provided by the Code or by applicable law.
-12210.
-Ex Parte Communications prosecute or commence any suit, action, or proceeding against any other party touching upon any of the matters referred to arbitration pursuant to this Code.
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS any of the matters raised in the arbitration[, except as otherwise provided by the Code or by applicable law]. against any other party touching upon any of the matters referred to arbitration pursuant to this Code.
+Ex Parte Communi- cations 12210.
+Ex Parte Communications (a) Except as provided in Rule 12211, no party, or anyone acting on behalf of a party, may communicate with any arbitrator outside of a scheduled hearing or conference regarding an arbitration, unless all parties or their representatives are present. (b) No party, or anyone acting on behalf of a party, may send or give any written motion, request, submission or other materials directly to any arbitrator, unless the arbitrators and the parties agree, or the Code provides otherwise.
 New rule.
-The [proposed] Communications (a) Except as provided in Rule 12211, [N]no party, or anyone acting on behalf of a party, may communicate with any arbitrator outside of a scheduled hearing or conference regarding an arbitration, unless all parties or their representatives are present. (b) No party, or anyone acting on behalf of a party, may send or give any written motion, request, submission or other materials directly to any arbitrator, unless the arbitrators and the parties agree, or the Code provides otherwise. rule is based on general ex parte rules applicable in court proceedings, and reflects current NASD practice.
+The rule is based on general ex parte rules applicable in court proceedings, and reflects current NASD practice.
 The NASD Arbitrators' Manual and NASD arbitrator training materials currently direct arbitrators to avoid ex parte communications with parties, and arbitrators receive training on how and why to do so.
 Direct Communication Between Parties and Arbitrators 12211.
-Direct Communication Between Parties and Arbitrators (a) This rule provides procedures under which parties and arbitrators The SEC approved the rule after the Code had been filed.
+Direct Communication Between Parties and Arbitrators (a) This rule provides procedures under which parties and arbitrators may communicate directly. (b) Only parties that are represented 10334.
+Direct CommunicationBetween Parties andArbitrators(a) This rule providesprocedures under which partiesand arbitrators maycommunicate directly.
+The SEC approved the rule after the Code had been filed.